 There are Tabata programs online that will give you some guidance for free.
 Here are links to a couple of our favorites that most seniors can perform safely:

 Pick a Tabata sequence and give it a try.
 If you don’t like it, you only wasted four minutes of your day.
+How great is that?
 If you do like it, you have found a powerful weapon that can help you stay strong and fit as you age.
 You can experiment with different exercises and workouts until you find a few that you like to rotate.

-Once you understand Tabata, “I don’t have time” is no longer a valid excuse for skipping workouts.
-Maybe you don’t have time for a hike or an exercise class at the YMCA, but you do have four minutes for an intense Tabata session.
+Once you understand the Tabata method for exercise, the “I don’t have time” excuse is no longer a valid reason for skipping workouts.
+Maybe you don’t have time for a hike or an exercise class at the YMCA, but most of us can carve out four minutes of our day for an intense Tabata session.